Taxes & Royalties Paid

 As we look forward, our commitment to Australia will only intensify, with the appointment of a new Chief Executive, Australia, as well as other key roles, including communities and social performance leadership.
 We are a global company, but we recognise that as home to our largest operational footprint and some of our most important relationships, including those with the Traditional Owners of the land we mine, Australia deserves special focus – and our intent is to provide it.

-Canada is home to approximately 15,000 of our employees and contractors, who work at more than 25 sites across the country, including aluminium operations in Quebec and British Columbia.
+Canada is home to approximately 15,000 of our employees and contractors, who work at about 35 sites across the country, including aluminium operations in Quebec and British Columbia.

 Despite the global pandemic, thanks to our employees, contractors and partners, we were able to keep our operations in Canada running throughout 2020.
 In Quebec, we worked with the government when we were required to reduce our business activities to a minimum during the early stages of the pandemic.
 And at our Diavik Diamond Mine in the Northwest Territories, where many of our employees come from vulnerable, remote communities, we introduced measures to minimise the risk of transmission, including mandatory testing, calls with medical professionals prior to travel, enhanced hygiene and physical distancing measures, roster and flight changes, and the mandatory use of masks.